mikewadsten/dotfiles/dotvim/README.md

   * **Clean**.
 Nothing (well, almost nothing) is in this setup that I don't use regularly.
   * **Reproducible**.
-You don't need to worry (much.
-TODO: don't reference personal/ directory) about where you put these files - just that you properly use `init.vim` as your vimrc file.
+You shouldn't need to worry about where you put these files - just that you properly use `init.vim` as your vimrc file.
 We figure out the rest.
     * You could even have multiple copies laying around!
 All plugins get installed into a subdirectory of this repo.